-An ESA (European Space Agency) mission currently underway, SMART-1, which is a mission from the Earth to the Moon, also uses some of these same ideas; see http://sci.esa.int/science-e/www/area/index.cfm? fareaid=10.
+SMART-1 is a recent ESA (European Space Agency) mission from the Earth to the Moon (2003-2006).
+It also uses some of these same ideas; see http://sci.esa.int/science-e/www/area/index.cfm?fareaid=10.

 A Hierarchy of Models.
 We want to make use of the natural dynamics in the solar system as much as possible; that is, we wish to take advantage of the phase space geometry, integrals of motion, and lanes of fast unpropelled travel.
 We envision generating a trajectory via a hierarchy of models.
 One starts with simple models which capture essential features of natural dynamics.
 One then uses simple model solutions as initial guess solutions in more realistic models.
 The approach described above does this conceptually, using the patched conic approximation to generate the first guess solution.
 But there are regimes of motion where conics are simply not a good approximation to the motion of the spacecraft.
 There is much to be gained by starting with not two-body solutions, but three-body solutions to the spacecraft's motion.